helmetroo/phacephold/README.md

 ## Preview

 `@commonshost/server` is used to serve a production build for preview purposes via a HTTP2 server.
-It also allows you to run the app from other devices on your network, say a mobile device connected to the same wireless router.

 ### Run preview server